 You can check Strrr TV out HERE.

-I'm currently freelancing at The Economist, helping the team who make the daily flagship podcast, The Intelligence with podcast production.
-It's fascinating to see how the team work together with their journalists from around the globe, to make a 20+ minute podcast...read more
+I'm currently helping the team who make the daily flagship podcast, The Intelligence with podcast production.
+It's fascinating to see how the team work together with their journalists from around the globe, to make a 20+ minute podcast with 3 different stories per...read more

 Off the back of the Guardian Voice Lab project, as well as doing some development work on a forthcoming series due in the autumn, I had the opportunity to produce Politics Weekly for the month of May.
 Here are a couple of highlight episodes for me, from the four-week...read more